-When people talk about why they adopt an agile approach to software development, they talk about the many benefits of delivering working software iteratively, like the nimble shaping of a product to have market-fit in the face of emergent customer needs or the realisation of early commercial reward while the development of the software is still ongoing.
+When people talk about why they adopt an agile approach to software development, they talk about the many benefits of delivering working software iteratively.
+Benefits like the nimble shaping of a product to give it good market-fit in the face of emergent customer needs or the realisation of early commercial reward while the development of the software is still underway.
 Rarely do we focus on an even more fundamental reason why software development teams should be taking an agile approach; agile is part of the answer to providing the people in development teams with fulfilling and rewarding work.

 No, I think you should take an agile approach to software development for the reason I discovered when I first applied Scrum on a project in 2004 – because it meant I enjoyed my work more than what we did before.
 Much, much more.
 It was more engaging than just coding-out a specification written by someone else six months ago.
 It was more fun spit-balling with my team over exactly how we should shape the next feature we wanted to add.
 It was more rewarding when the software I had had a hand in innovating into existence was actually used and valued by some real people.
 The agile approach was better for the people that built the software – me and my team.